It’s an excellent day to discover the potential health benefits of dandelion.

 This yellow flower is also a diuretic, which means it helps promote urine production.

-Baking soda and lemon juice may also help keep urinary tract infections from happening.
-You may find out more about its health benefits by going here.
+📙 Baking soda and lemon juice may also help prevent urinary tract infections.
+You can find out more about its health benefits by going here.

 Dandelion is rich in nutrients like vitamins A, C, and K, as well as iron and calcium.